AxisCommunications/docker-compose-acap/README.md

-# The Docker Compose Engine ACAP
+# The Docker Compose ACAP

-This is the ACAP packaging of the Docker Engine to be run on Axis devices with container support.
+This ACAP contains both the Docker Engine and the binaries necessary to interact with it.
+Installing this ACAP will make it possible to run Docker containers and Docker commands directly on the Axis device.

 ## Building